 Can you learn authentic leadership?

-The second step to become more authentic is to dare to manifest yourself in all circumstances without offending or frustrating others.
-This is about daring to express yourself and to speak out.
+The second step to becoming more authentic is to dare to manifest yourself in all circumstances without offending or frustrating others.
+It is about daring to express yourself and to speak out.
 It is also about overcoming a conscious or unconscious fear.

 Online authentic leadership coaching through TheONE